RKrahl/photoidx/README.rst

   vignette is not available, everything will still work, but displaying the overview window may be significantly slower.

++ vignette needs at least one thumbnail backend, either `Pillow`_ or `PyQt5`_.
+If no suitable backend is found, vignette will be disabled in photoidx.

 + `setuptools_scm`_

   The version number is managed using this package.
 All source